-This three credit course (V482/582) takes place at DIS Copenhagen, a study abroad nonprofit attracting students from all over the world.
-Classes will focus on a comparative perspective introducing students to alternative shapes of nonprofit organizations and civil society.
-Lectures will be held by both SPEA faculty and Danish nonprofit and political leaders with visits to local Danish political, historical, and nonprofit sites around the city.
-The class will look at ways that the Danish nonprofit sector is responding to a number of global challenges including the refugee crisis, religious pluralism and climate change.
-Students will be staying in a residential neighborhood, experiencing the daily life in rhythms of this modern, Nordic city.
+This three credit course (V482/V582) takes place at DIS Copenhagen, a study abroad nonproft attracting students from all over the world.
+Classes will focus on a comparative perspective, introducing students to alternative shapes of nonproft organizations and civil society.
+Class sessions will include lectures from both SPEA faculty and Danish nonproft and political leaders, as well as visits to political, historical, and nonproft sites around the city.
+The class will look at ways that the Danish nonproft sector is responding to a number of global challenges, including the refugee crisis, religious pluralism, and climate change.
+Students will be staying in a residential neighborhood, experiencing the daily life and rhythms of this modern, Nordic city.

 - Group excursions

-- Visit Glad Fonden, a job and education social enterprise in Copenhagen
+- Visit Settlementet pa Vesterbro, a job and education social enterprise

 - Visit DGI, national membership organization for sports